About Maximus Peto

 I had never taken a chemistry course before, so it seemed a little daunting.
 But I was very, very determined.
-I more-or-less studied chemistry for about 2 weeks straight, and ultimately passed the CLEP test for chemistry 1 and 2 that summer.
+For 12-hours per day over 11 days, I studied the topics in the syllabi for Chemistry 1 and 2, and ultimately passed the CLEP test for chemistry 1 and 2 that summer.
 I followed-through on my commitment: I quit my job teaching college accounting, and enrolled in the biochemistry curriculum at the University of Toledo in the autumn of 2008.

 Going back to college to study biochemistry

 From 2008 to 2010, I studied organic chemistry, biochemistry, physics, and physical chemistry.
 During that time, I also worked in three different research labs (one organic chemistry lab and two protein crystallography labs).
 Some of Aubrey’s colleagues also had an undergraduate research project available at the time, where undergraduate students could commit to a research project, and receive research tutoring from more experienced researchers in his network.
 I volunteered for that program, and opted to review the accumulation of iron and aluminium in humans.
 That was my first significant research project, and was peer-reviewed and published in the journal Rejuvenation Research in 2010 (see the PubMed entry here).